 A Gardener can carry out a number of jobs including the following:

-- Gardening, flowering, plating, and adding floral arrangements to the garden area.
+- Flowering, planting, and adding floral arrangements to the garden area

 Gardener Rates Calculator

 Most gardeners will charge a flat rate of £50-£150 for services.
-This included general maintenance, weeding, trimming, and hedging and cleanup work.
-Of course, depending on the type of work a homeowner is hiring them for, these rates may vary.
+This includes general maintenance, weeding, trimming, hedging and cleanup work.
+Of course, these rates may vary depending on the type of work a homeowner is hiring them for.

-For something like planting, stump removal and grinding, or more "heavy lifting" type of services, rates can easily climb to £50-£100+ per hour due to the expensive equipment required.
+For something like planting, stump removal and grinding, or jobs that involve heavy lifting, rates can easily climb to £50-£100+ per hour due to the expensive equipment required.
 When it comes to emergency cleanup and similar services, rates can be extremely high based upon your location and the gardener's experience and reputation.

 Most gardeners will charge flat day rates; and, if you are a repeat customer, their rates typically drop a bit, so you can expect to pay £15-£50 per hour in some locations.
-The frequency at which you hire the gardener, the types of services, and the amount of work which has to be completed, are all variables which are going to affect the overall pricing.
+The frequency at which you hire the gardener, the types of services, and the amount of work completed, are all variables which are going to affect the overall price.

-Homeowners should compare several local companies, in order to ensure not only that they find the most affordable pricing, but also the most qualified team of gardeners.
+Homeowners should compare several local companies, in order to ensure that they find the most affordable pricing, but also the most qualified team of gardeners.

 How to Find a Gardener - Why Experience Matters

 You will quickly learn that rates can vary from as low £20 to over £100 in some areas.
-Because of this, some sites offer a service to connect you to competant gardeners who can help with your work.
-Sites like myjobquote will help you narrow down your options to the most qualified professionals in your area.
-So, you know you are hiring the best gardeners, regardless of your service needs, and that you are not going to overpay them for the work which they are contracted to do.
+Because of this, some sites offer a service to connect you to competent gardeners who can help with your work.
+Sites like MyJobQuote will help you narrow down your options to the most qualified professionals in your area.
+So, you can rest assured knowing you are hiring the best gardeners, regardless of your service needs, and that you are not going to overpay them for any work completed.